gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 62: April 07, Tuesday
+**Today's Progress**: Re-extracted and re-exported img from psd and updated the manifest elements.
+Completed the frame1 including its animation and currrently working on frame2.

 ## Day 61: April 06, Monday
 **Today's Progress**: Worked on another project, reviewed the rules and added the elements to manifest file and extracted and imported some images from psd.